manujosephv/pytorch_tabular/docs/index.md

  pip install pytorch_tabular[all]
 ```

-to install the complete library with extra dependencies.
+to install the complete library with extra dependencies(Weights&Biases).

 And :
 ```